 With this kind of design, the Swiss brand puts an additional emphasis on its chronograph complication implicitly stating that the chronograph seconds hand, however thin it is, is more important here than the hour and minute hands.

 Speaking of which, I must point out that the hour and minute hands are radically different on models with black-and-grey and black-and-red color schemes.
 While the first sports more or less normal hands filled with grey Superluminova, the second has both hands skeletonized, thus making the chronograph function even more visually important.
 However, with the black-and-red featuring no lume on the hands, its nighttime legibility is not even problematic: it is basically non-existent if you don’t plan to always carry a flashlight on you while wearing this timepiece.

-The watch comes in a rather large 46 mm stainless steel cushion-shaped body, which is available either untreated (Ref.
+A rather large 46 mm stainless steel cushion-shaped body is available either untreated (Ref.
 AL-850BR4AE6) or in black PVD (Ref.
 AL-850BB4AE6) finish.
 Both versions feature the same black PVD bezel secured by six triangular-shaped stainless steel screws and come equipped with the same black rubber strap with the brand’s logo stamped on its front surface.

 Like most current offerings, this one is powered by an ETA 2894-based caliber AL-850 with its rotor plated in black PVD.

-Although this is clearly not a diver, the watch features a more than decent water resistance rating of 200 meters, which is more than enough for basic swimming and even some snorkeling.
+Although this is not a diver, the Extreme Chrono Double Digit features a more than decent water resistance rating of 200 meters, which is more than enough for basic swimming and even some snorkeling.